gh0stsrc/.nvim/README.md

 This is a simple but useful setup for neovim, it will continue to grow overtime.

-**Disclaimer:** This configuration and the instructions outlined, were implemented on a `Ubuntu 23.04 (Lunar Lobster)` system, instructions may need to be tailored for other linux distributions.
+**Disclaimer:** This configuration and the instructions outlined, were implemented on a `Ubuntu 23.04 (Lunar Lobster)` system using a `v0.9.2` neovim app image; instructions may need to be tailored for other linux distributions or neovim versions.

 #### Have Fun!